 Negative Effects of Synthetic Perfumes

-The dangers of using synthetic fragrances may not be immediately clear.
-This is due to the fact that most people don't understand what the ingredients on products mean.
-For example, many popular personal care products contain synthetic scents derived from petroleum.
+This is because it’s so difficult to understand what the ingredient labels on products actually mean.
+For example, many popular beauty products contain synthetic scents derived from petroleum.
 This includes moisturizing creams, makeup, deodorants, and even perfumes.
+But it would never explicitly state petroleum on their ingredient labels so it's hard for us consumer to know what’s exactly in our products.

-Most of us, use perfumes and other cosmetics to make us more attractive and feel better.
-But, did you realize that artificial scents in perfume could be doing damage to your body?
+Most of us, use perfumes and other beauty products to make us more attractive and feel better.
+But, did you realize that the same products meant to make us feel better are actually making us feel worse.

-A 2017 study published in the journal Preventative Medicine Reports discovered that:
+A 2017 study published in the journal Preventative Medicine Reports found that:

 ii.
-47% of people didn’t realize that perfumes are a mixture of hundreds of various chemicals.
-The study also reported on a worrying fact
+47% of people didn’t realize that perfumes are a mixture of hundreds of various chemicals; and

-iii.
-Perfume product labels do not include all chemical ingredients (1)
+iii. most worryingly, perfume product labels do not include all of their chemical ingredients (1)

-Manufacturers only have to list the term “fragrance,” or “perfume” on products.
-A study in the US found that a “perfume” could contain several hundred chemicals.
+Did you know that according to US regulations, manufacturers only have to list the term “fragrance,” or “perfume” on products and don’t need to inform consumers of all of the chemicals which form the “fragrance” or “perfume”?
+A study found that a “perfume” could contain several hundred chemicals.
 These chemicals are most often derived from synthetic sources.
 (2)

 Among the negative effects of inhaling synthetic fragrances, the study listed: